ankitgtron/MediLink/README.md

 *MediLink* is an innovative healthcare platform designed to assist patients in identifying diseases and connecting with the right healthcare professionals.
 The website incorporates advanced features like a **System Checker**, ensuring patients receive accurate guidance for their medical concerns.
 Additionally, it offers essential services such as 24/7 medical support, emergency services, OPD facilities, medical counseling, and specialized treatments for critical conditions like cancer and bone marrow transplants.
 With a strong commitment to improving healthcare delivery and promoting community well-being, *MediLink* seamlessly combines patient-centric care with cutting-edge medical technology to enhance health outcomes.

 ---
+## **Mission and Objectives**
+### **Mission:**
+To promote awareness and innovation in healthcare delivery, ensuring high-quality hospital services and community health care.

+### **Objectives:**
+1. Expand services to meet customer needs on a financially sustainable basis.
+2. Ensure a safe and therapeutic environment for all patients, staff, and visitors.
+3. Enhance patient satisfaction and improve healthcare efficiency.

+---

 ## **Technology Stack**
 *MediLink* is developed using the following technologies: